Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 For CircleCI, make sure you are an admin in the organization you are using for the project.
 Configuring new runner namespaces will require admin access.

-Note: This is an advanced tutorial and not aimed at beginners, and assumes a level of familiarity with CircleCI, CI/CD concepts, and infrastructure as code.
+Note: This is an advanced tutorial and not aimed at beginners, and assumes a level of familiarity with CircleCI, CI/CD concepts, and Infrastructure as Code.

 High-level project flow

-We will then use Pulumi to provision two GPU instances on Scaleway:
+Then use Pulumi to provision two GPU instances on Scaleway:

 Note: In real-world production scenarios, you would likely not provision the model serving instance from the same pipeline, as you would need it to be permanent rather than ephemeral.